-Once your baby hits the six-month mark, it’s often time to start them on solids.
-Becky Blair, a dietitian says, “Look for signs of readiness.
+Once your baby hits the six-month mark, it’s usually time to start them on solids.
+Becky Blair, a dietitian, says: “Look for signs of readiness.
 Does your baby have good neck control?
 Can he sit up and lean forward to accept a spoon?”
-Just remember to steer clear of solids if they aren’t four months of age yet as there is a higher risk of choking.
-But before you are raring to go, check out some solids you shouldn’t be feeding your baby:
+Just remember to steer clear of solids if Junior isn’t four months of age yet, as there is a higher risk of choking.
+Check out some solids you shouldn’t be feeding your baby:

 1. Citrus fruits

 The acidity of these fruits may be too strong for your baby and can upset his or her stomach.
-To be on the safe side, introduce them to such fruits and even juices after their first year of age.
+To be on the safe side, introduce them to such fruits and even juices after their first birthday.

 2. Baby carrots

-They tend to be of the size where they can get stuck in your baby’s throats – posing as a major choking hazard.
-What you can do is boil a handful in water first, before mashing them up so that they are soft enough.
+They tend to be of the size where they can get stuck in your baby’s throat, posing as a major choking hazard.
+What you can do is boil a handful in water first, before mashing them up.

 Those of the stick and stringy kind can get stuck in your baby’s throat!

 The sticky consistency and potential chunks found in these solids can be a choking hazard.
 If you really must, you can thin it out with water or mix in apple sauce, before spreading it very, very thinly on a cracker or piece of bread.
 Also, do observe if your child is allergic to nuts.